FelipeFerreiraDev/FelipeFerreiraDev/readme.md

 #Feel free to contact me!!!

 My name is Felipe Ferreira, I'm from Brazil.
 I have studied programming since 2017, I was a PIBITI fellow at the State University of Northern Paraná (UENP) in the year 2020-2021.
 I am passionate about programming mainly for web and mobile development.
 I really like to study about everything that involves the technological world.

-:trophy:
-Together with my group in the year 2021 we won third place in the hackathon promoted by Genius.Conecta see the project in the repository <a href="https://github.com/FelipeFerreiraDev/Remapeando_o_campus"> Remapeando o Campus<a>
-:3rd_place_medal:

 In my free time I like to go to the gym, watch movies, series and talk to my friends about various subjects.